 My long standing annoyance with screenwriters messing with stories got a stir.

-MR's self serving edits probably explain why the movies aren't nearly as good as the books, either.
+Rosenberg's self serving edits probably explain why the movies aren't nearly as good as the books, either.
 She's editing concepts that she doesn't understand.
 Cultivated relativists, Hollywood intelligentsia simply can't write myth.
 Why is Hollywood reduced to remaking comic books, cartoons, and critically slammed novels?
-Becauae those are the last places the chattering classes have looked to spread relativism.
+Because those are the last places the chattering classes have looked to spread relativism.

 Joseph Campbell was right about the abiltiy of an archtype to propel a story forward.
 Deviate too far from the redemed rogue or the self-sacrificing hero and the archetype looses it's power to propel.
 This is one of the few advantages conservatives have left in pop culture.
 We can still write archtypes.
 And that is how Mormon Stephanie Meyer and Anglican JK Rowling fired up the book presses.
 They wrote the stories that sprang, almost fully formed into their heads.
 That is why SM can say that she didn't set out to make a political statment.
 She set out to tell the story in her head.
 Rosenburg set out to make the political statement.